The Best Crypto Scalping Bots: What Actually Works After Fees

 - Net profit on a winning trade: $3 - $2 - $0.50 = $0.50

-This where things start to go south.
-A reasonably good scalping strategy will probably win about 60% of the trades.
-Out of 50 daily trades that's:
+This is where it goes south.
+A reasonably good scalping strategy might win about 60% of trades.
+Out of 50 daily trades, that's:

 - 30 winners x $0.50 = $15